exyi/coberec/docs/thesis/intro.md

 The limitation is, that we can not declare any new API during runtime, because the compiler would have to know about the symbols at compile time to allow the programmer to use them.
 This limitation however does not exist in dynamically typed languages, which makes the technique even more powerful (and less safe to use).

-## Code generation abstraction
+## Code Generation Abstraction

 In basics, code generation is done very easily by printing out code fragments.
 This approach works very well in simple cases, when the output space is fairly limited.
 For example, a program to pre-generate a list of prime numbers for a hash function could be just a few lines in any reasonable scripting language.

-As the space of possible outputs rises, a lot of complications may arise.
+As the space of possible outputs rises, a lot of complications may appear.
 When the symbols names are variable, we have to sanitize them, since our target language likely does not allow any string to be an identifier.
 Then, we have to make sure that there are no name collisions after the sanitization.
 When referencing existing symbols we have to be extra careful to really reference the expected symbol, and not a different one with the same name.